New York State Route 80: Cooperstown to Nelliston

-Outside of Cooperstown, NY 80 heads north along the western edge of Otsego Lake, passing by both the Fenimore Art Museum and the Farmers' Museum just north of Cooperstown, as well as the Glimmerglass Opera further up the road.
-Near the northern tip of the lake in Springfield, NY 80 intersects US 20 (the former Cherry Valley Turnpike) for the second time, where it becomes signed as a north-south route.
+Outside of Cooperstown, NY 80 heads north along the western edge of Otsego Lake, passing by both the Fenimore Art Museum and the Fenimore Farm & Country Village just north of Cooperstown, as well as the Glimmerglass Opera further up the road.
+Near the northern tip of the lake in Springfield, NY 80 intersects US 20 (the former Cherry Valley Turnpike) for the second time, where it becomes signed as a north–south route.
 The route continues northward, although the progression becomes more northeasterly as it crosses into the rural southeastern corner of Herkimer County.
 NY 80's stay within the county is brief, passing through the hamlet of Van Hornesville, home of the Owen D. Young Central School, established by noted American industrialist Owen D. Young.
 Young also founded RCA (the Radio Corporation of America).
 The route features no additional points of interest other than an intersection with NY 168 located at the midpoint between where NY 80 traverses the Otsego and Montgomery County lines.

 Upon entering Montgomery County, NY 80 heads east to Fort Plain, a village located on the Mohawk River (here serving as the path of the Erie Canal), and becomes Main Street.
 At Kellogg Street, NY 80 is joined by NY 163 for two blocks to an intersection with NY 5S (Canal Street) in the heart of the village, although NY 163 is signed as ending at NY 80.
 Here, NY 163 ends while NY 5S and NY 80 come together on Main Street for a short overlap to Hancock Street, where NY 5S turns southeast and continues toward Canajoharie.
 NY 80, however, continues through and out of the village to the northeast on Main, Willett, and River Streets.
 Once on River, NY 80 passes under the New York State Thruway (Interstate 90) and crosses the Mohawk River before terminating at NY 5 on the opposite bank in Nelliston.